-The UK is blessed with a host of amazing horse racing courses spread right across the country, each very different and all offering their own unique charm.
-But which are considered as the best horse tracks and what justifies such as a title?
+The UK is blessed with a host of amazing racecourses spread right across the country.
+Each course is very different and all offer their own unique charm but which are considered the best and what justifies such a title?

-Well, fear not, our teams have visited, researched and reviewed every single British Racecourse looking at a whole range of factors including the track, main races, customer service, local hotels, food and drink, ease of travel and more so that you can plan a perfect day the races.
+Our teams have visited, researched and reviewed every single British Racecourse looking at a range of factors including the track, the main races held, customer service, local hotels, food and drink options, ease of travel and more, so that you can plan a perfect day the races.

 - 1 Top 10 Racecourses in the UK